10 Places To Get The Best Coffee In Sydney 2024 Guide

 5. Edition Coffee Roasters

-At the very end of Steam Lane, Edition Coffee Roasters is an award winning Japanese and Scandinavian fusion cafe with matt black chic interiors with beautiful strokes of tradition.
-The seating with sunken floors also known as Horigotatsu, fine dining inspired menu with Scandinavian sandwiches and Japanese pancakes along with a smooth creamy coffee, makes Edition coffee roaster a unique cafe experience.
+At the very end of Steam Lane in Darling Square, Edition Coffee Roasters is an award winning Japanese and Scandinavian fusion cafe with matt black chic interiors with beautiful strokes of tradition.
+The seating with sunken floors also known as Horigotatsu, fine dining inspired menu with Scandinavian sandwiches and Japanese pancakes along with a smooth creamy coffee, makes Edition roasters a unique cafe experience.

 The coffee comes in all forms from all across the world – Columbia, Costa Rica, San Francisco, Minas Gerais and the recent limited offering ‘Ethiopian – Diamond’ all roasted for batch brew, pour-over and Japanese brew!

 Now if not in the mood for coffee, there is Chai, Japanese Tea and a Chung Feng Jasmine Tea from China.
-The food menu here comprises of Scandinavian style open sandwiches, Japanese burgers and one of the best selling ones right now from what I was told by the staff is the ‘Udon with Poor Man’s XO and korsuobushi’ which is a serve of juicy pipis with delicate flavouring and topped with soft noodles.
 If you have a sweet tooth then the go to option on the menu is the Japanese scuffle pancake with salted caramel mousse.

 When your walks through Sydney takes you away from the hustling CBD, then Surry Hills is the suburb where you can see another side of the soul of the city.
 Be it morning cafes or evening bars or a fine restaurant, Surry Hills has got your covered.

 Paramount Coffee Project in Sydney is housed in the former headquarters of aptly named Paramount Picture Studios.
-The cafe offers much more than beautiful interiors – new beans and roasters from around the world, exuberant menu, milkshakes and juices along with a variety of coffee accessories such as chemex, grinders, drippers and filters available for purchase.
+The cafe offers much more than beautiful interiors – new beans and roasters from around the world, exuberant menu, milkshakes and juices along with a variety of coffee accessories such as chemex, grinders, drippers, cold brew and filters available for purchase.

 Green Coffee beans are ethically sourced from importers and producers and home roasted.
 New beans are rotated every couple of weeks keeping coffee lovers keen to visit back.

-The food here is no short of variety either.
+The Café showcases food here that is no short of variety either.
 You can go for the basics, toast and granola bowls or if you are celebrating a cheat day, there is the fried chicken yuzu burger or the fried chicken waffle.
 There are many vegan and gluten free options available as well.
-The spacious interior, indoor and outdoor seating along with the refreshing menu, PCP is a popular choice for the weekend brunch crawlers and if you are heading there, be prepared to wait as it is known as one of the best places for coffee in Sydney.

 Available in their brew bar ‘Sideshow’, you get a coffee in fifteen seconds!